lyneca/logs-and-sorcery/README.md

 Log analyser and viewer for Blade and Sorcery.

-The log file can be found at:
+Your log file can be found at:

 ```
 %userprofile%\AppData\LocalLow\WarpFrog\BladeAndSorcery\Player.log